yuncheng-wu/youtube_transcript_mcp/README.md

 This MCP server provides a dual-approach transcription system:

 ### Primary Method: Subtitle-based Transcription
-- Automatically extracts available subtitles from YouTube videos
+- Extracts available subtitles from YouTube videos
 - Supports multiple language preferences
 - Uses the `youtube_transcript_api` for efficient subtitle extraction
-- Handles various YouTube URL formats (standard watch URLs, shortened youtu.be links, embed URLs)

 ### Fallback Method: Audio-based Transcription
 If subtitles are unavailable or explicitly requested, the system will: